Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: Discussions

-Finally, it is important to note that all parameters in the FKPP Eq.~\eqref{eq:res:FKPP} will acquire higher-order fluctuation-induced corrections, which involve insertions of additional diffusons in the internal loop integrals.
+It should also be noted that all parameters in the FKPP Eq.~\eqref{eq:res:FKPP} will acquire higher-order fluctuation-induced corrections, which involve insertions of additional diffusons in the internal loop integrals.
 In sufficiently low spatial dimensions, these corrections could lead to scale-dependent renormalizations and affect stability of steady states.
 As known \cite{Cardy1996,cardy1998field,Canet2004,Canet_2006}, such fluctuation effects can induce absorbing phase transitions in classical stochastic reaction-diffusion models described by FKPP-like equations at the mean-field level.
 This provides further support for a possible phase transition between two steady states in our problem.
 We leave the investigation of fluctuation corrections for future work.